ImgBotApp/InternetNL/detail/web-tls/valid-cipher-FAIL_en.md

-some cipher methods offered are not secure:
+certain cipher methods offered are not secure:
 {{ciphers_bad}}